Music Arts Program

 Create Now delivered acoustic guitars to emotionally troubled girls at Aviva Center in Hollywood for an 8-session workshop with guitarist Charles Rojas.
 The girls learned basic chords and strumming from a repertoire that included the Beatles.
 They then chose songs to record.
 Charles worked with them to prepare for our studio.
 Engineered by Cameron Halsey, the girls each came away with a CD of their songs.

 Kiahna accompanied herself on a heart-rendering version of “Creep.”
 Andrea also played and sang her rendition of Belle and Sebastian’s “Piazza, New York Catcher.”
 Elisa, Libby and Paola collaborated on Justin Bieber’s “As Long as You Love Me,” featuring Elisa on vocals.
-Click here to listen to their songs.
 The girls celebrated their accomplishments with a party and gift bags holding all kinds of treats.
 These souvenirs, along with their completed CDs, will continue to build their self-esteem.

 Create Now thanks Avid and the Moe Life Foundation for this once in a lifetime opportunity for the girls of Aviva.